 The article, authored by Dr. Robin Barber, describes the milieu in which the two composers operated in Paris before World War I. Vaughan Williams had come to France from England for additional musical study.

-Because he was fluent in the French language — thanks to having a French governess and teacher as a child — Vaughan Williams moved easily among the ranks of French musicians and artists, and was particularly close to Maurice Ravel.
+Because he was fluent in the French language — thanks to having had a French governess and teacher as a child — Vaughan Williams moved easily among the ranks of French musicians and artists, and was particularly close to Maurice Ravel.

 It was likely through Ravel that Schmitt and Vaughan Williams became acquainted in about 1908, and the two established an immediate rapport.